 Yes, they do count toward the four units of 300-level work required for the degree, but some departments do not count them toward the minimal major.
 That is, some departments require their majors to take 300-level courses whether or not the students are writing theses or doing independent studies.

-There is no limit to the number of 350s you can count toward the degree, but you may not take more than two 350s in one department.
+There is no limit to the number of 350s you can count toward the degree, but you may not take more than two units of 350s in any one department.
+Also, you may not take more than two units of 250s in any one department, nor may you take more than two units of UROPs in any one MIT course.

 No. It is possible to propose a 350 to satisfy the multicultural requirement.